Company registration in Estonia

 • The legal address that you plan to use for business activities of your new company.
 If you do not have a legal address, our law office will be happy to offer you our legal address for an indefinite period of time provided that your company will be using our accounting and legal services.

-• If you are not a resident of the EU, you will have to provide us with the passport details, address and email of your contact person who is an EU citizen.
+• If you are not a resident of the Estonia, you will have to provide us with the details, address and email of your contact person who who can act as contact person according to law.
 If that is not possible, our law office will be happy to offer you a contact person for an indefinite period of time provided that your company will be using our accounting and legal services.

 • You should specify what exactly the company will be doing (area of business)

 • All the founders of the new company should be present at the making of the notarised transaction when the company is registered.

 • If you represent somebody under a power of attorney, you should provide us with the power of attorney in Estonian well in advance of the transaction.
 If your power of attorney needs to be translated, our law office is ready to assist you with its translation and notarisation in accordance with the pricelist.

 • Please specify the exact time and date for the appointment with the notary.